bjankord/icon-tests/README.md

 * External use svg sprite
 * svgxuse.js polyfill

+### SVG Test 11
+* Same as test 1
+* SVG files have been run through SVGO, then grunt-svgstore to create sprite
+* HTML file has been minified

+### SVG Test 12
+* Same as test 2
+* SVG files have been run through SVGO, then grunt-svgstore to create sprite
+* HTML file has been minified

+### SVG Test 13
+* Same as test 3
+* SVG files have been run through SVGO, then grunt-svgstore to create sprite
+* HTML file has been minified

+### SVG Test 14
+* Same as test 4
+* SVG files have been run through SVGO, then grunt-svgstore to create sprite
+* HTML file has been minified

+### SVG Test 15
+* Same as test 5
+* SVG files have been run through SVGO, then grunt-svgstore to create sprite
+* HTML file has been minified

+### SVG Test 16
+* Same as test 6
+* SVG files have been run through SVGO, then grunt-svgstore to create sprite
+* HTML file has been minified

+### SVG Test 17
+* Same as test 7
+* SVG files have been run through SVGO, then grunt-svgstore to create sprite
+* HTML file has been minified

+### SVG Test 18
+* Same as test 8
+* SVG files have been run through SVGO, then inlined into page
+* HTML file has been minified

+### SVG Test 19
+* Same as test 9
+* SVG files have been run through SVGO, then grunt-svgstore to create sprite
+* HTML file has been minified

+### SVG Test 20
+* Same as test 10
+* SVG files have been run through SVGO, then grunt-svgstore to create sprite
+* HTML file has been minified

 ====

 ## Font Tests
 ### Font Test 1
 This test includes a loading the icons via webfont.
 The test CSS includes reference to ttf and woff fonts.

+### Font Test 2
+* Same as test 1
+* HTML file has been minified
+* CSS file has been minified